configcat/docs/website/docs/advanced/targeting.md

 :::

 :::info
-As the evaluation happens in the SDKs, your user's sensitive information will never leave your system.
-The data flow is unidirectional (only from ConfigCat CDN servers to your SDKs) and ConfigCat doesn't receive or store any of the User Object's attributes passed to the SDKs.
+As the evaluation happens in the SDKs, your User's sensitive information will never leave your system.
+The data flow is unidirectional (only from ConfigCat CDN servers to your SDKs), and ConfigCat doesn't receive or store any of the User Object's attributes passed to the SDKs.
 :::

 ### Example

-Let's say you have 2 users and 2 different Feature Flags with percentage-based targeting.
+Let's say you have two users and two different Feature Flags with percentage-based targeting.

 |  | isTwitterSharingEnabled | isFacebookSharingEnabled |
 | - | - | - |